blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 This can be done in a variety of ways (performing any of these will clear the stored settings):

 - Erase ESP32 flash
-- Type `config erase` into terminal
+- Type `config erase` into terminal (either USB Serial or Mobile/WebDash widget)
 - Hold the boot/user button for 10 seconds and release it.
 As LilyGo T-PCIe doesn't have a user push button, you'll have to connect one between `GPIO0` and `GND`.
 You can also use a jumper wire.

 ## Troubleshooting

-* Make sure you have the latest [Blynk Library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) installed
 * Check that all the dependencies and configurations are correct
 * Check your sketch for errors.
 Click the **Verify** button to compile your sketch without uploading it
 * Check your board and port selections
 * Check your connections.
 Your board needs to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end.
 Try a different USB cable, and avoid hubs and other adapters if possible.
-Remove connections to the board pins, especially the 0 (RX) and 1 (TX) digital pins.
+Remove extra connections to the board pins, especially the UART TX/RX pins
 * Check [Troubleshooting guide](https://docs.blynk.io/en/getting-started/activating-devices/blynk-edgent-wifi-provisioning#troubleshooting) for WiFi provisioning

 ## Related Links